Bylaws of The Association of Professional Dog Trainers, Inc.

 These members shall have the right to vote on Association matters, serve on Association Committees and Task Forces, serve on the Board, and hold office on the Board.

-Professional Members – Professional members shall be individuals who are involved in the profession of pet dog training, agree to abide by standards and guidelines promulgated by the Association, and who have earned credentials in the profession from accrediting organizations recognized by the Association Board of Trustees.
+Premium Professional members shall be individuals who are involved in the profession of pet dog training, agree to abide by standards and guidelines promulgated by the Association.

-Lifetime Members - Lifetime membership may be granted by the Board to Professional and Full Members, who, in the opinion, of the Board, are deserving of such status.
-Lifetime members shall have all rights of Full membership, may vote and serve on the Board and hold office, but shall be exempt from payment of all membership dues.
+Lifetime membership may be granted by the Board to Premium Professional and Professional Members, who, in the opinion, of the Board, are deserving of such status.
+Lifetime members shall have all rights of Professional membership, may vote and serve on the Board and hold office, but shall be exempt from payment of all membership dues.

-Associate members may be individuals or organizations that may be suppliers of goods and services to APDT Members; veterinary students, retired trainers, and/or other individuals who have an interest in the profession of pet dog training.
+Supporting members may be individuals that may be suppliers of goods and services to APDT Members; veterinary students, retired trainers, and/or other individuals who have an interest in the profession of pet dog training.
 These members shall have the right to serve on Association Committees and Task Forces but may not vote on Association matters, serve on the Board, or hold office on the Board.

 Section 3 – Dues and Privileges